Check here often for the latest events, registration, and educational opportunities!

 TED Talk – Encouraging Generosity

 LSS Synod Office, 900 S. Arlington Ave., Harrisburg

 So your congregation has never had an annual stewardship drive — or it’s been quite a while?
 This workshop will talk about how to plan and execute a stewardship initiating using the principles outlined in resource ‘Embracing Stewardship” by Chick Lane and Grace Duddy Pomroy (check it out here: embracingstewardship.com).
 It’s really a great resource, and at $15 plus shipping, it’s very affordable.
 Of course, you can adapt the principles to whatever program you use (and we will discuss some of them).
 Led by Rob Blezard, Assistant to the Bishop, who may be contacted for more information (firstname.lastname@example.org).

 Gettysburg Seminary Spring Academy

-Save the date for a week of learning, fellowship, and discussion around the theme of “Reformation is Local.”
+This year’s Spring Academy offers a week of learning, fellowship, and discussion around the theme of “Re-Formation is Local.”
 Speakers will include Dr. Barbara Rossing of LSTC and Rev. Jen Crist ’16.
 Wednesday evening will feature a special worship service commemorating the legacy of LTSG.
-More information will follow!
+Click here for more information and to register.